xRetry/lora-device/README.md

 Make sure, Infineon's [ModusToolbox](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software/) is installed on the system.

-Then, make sure you are in the root of this repository and install the dependencies with:
+Then, `cd` to the root of this repository and install the dependencies with:

 ```sh
 make getlibs